-Dr. Greg Eaton is the director of the Claytor Nature Study Center of Lynchburg College, and teaches in the Environmental Science, Environmental Studies, and Biology programs.
+Dr. Greg Eaton is the director of the Claytor Nature Study Center of University of Lynchburg, and teaches in the Environmental Science, Environmental Studies, and Biology programs.

 He is a Board member of the Virginia Resource Use Education Council, which guides environmental education in the Commonwealth, and serves as Virginia Affiliate representative to the North American Association for Environmental Education.
 Dr. Eaton is on the Board as training coordinator of the Central Virginia Master Naturalists, which supports citizen scientists, environmental stewards, and natural resource educators in our region.
 The Virginia Master Naturalists are an important partner of Claytor Nature Study Center programs, providing volunteers as instructors in our K-12 environmental education programs, and as stewards for many conservation projects at the Center.

-- 2006- present, Director, Claytor Nature Study Center, Lynchburg College
+- 2006- present, Director, Claytor Nature Study Center, University of Lynchburg

-- 2006- present, Affiliated faculty member, Environmental Science and Biology Departments, Lynchburg College
+- 2006- present, Affiliated faculty member, Environmental Science and Biology Departments, University of Lynchburg

 - Assistant Professor and Nursery and Landscape Extension Specialist, Department of Horticulture, Virginia Tech